FIRST PAGE

 Realize that all power to think "We are incompatible and tire of each other and even the size of limes" comes from God and may cause nervousness.

-The hints below are gathered from Yogananda's article "Super-Method Of Overcoming Nervousness", published in the magazine East West in November, 1932.
+The sayings below are gathered from Yogananda's article "Super-Method Of Overcoming Nervousness."
+It was published in the magazine East West in November, 1932.
 The text from here and till the summary consists of Yogananda quotations.
-Apart from headings, nothing is added, but their order is rearranged.
-Such sifted Yogananda selections appear according to a matrix you can find out more of here, if you will: [Link].
+Apart from headings, nothing is added, but the order og the quotations is rearranged.
+Such sifted Yogananda selections appear according to this matrix: [Link].

 LoOn tiring of each other and the size of limes